-HOMETOWN HYPE: Heading back to ISM Raceway for the second time in 2019, one member of the No. 24 Hertz team is excited to make the trip back home.
-Michael “Too Tall” Madill, the rear suspension mechanic for the No. 24 team, hails from Glendale, Arizona, approximately 30 minutes from the track.
-At the age of 16, he made the move to North Carolina to begin his career in NASCAR.
-Now 31 years old, Madill is in the midst of his 11th season in the sport and his second with the No. 24 team.
+HOMETOWN HYPE: While the NASCAR Cup Series will make its final stop on the 2020 circuit, Phoenix Raceway holds special meaning for one member of the No. 24 team.
+Michael “Too Tall” Madill, the rear suspension mechanic for the No. 24 Axalta team, hails from Glendale, Arizona, approximately 30 minutes from the track.
+At the age of 16, he made the move to North Carolina to begin his NASCAR career.
+Now 31 years old, Madill is finishing his 12th season in the sport and his third with the No. 24 team.

-William Byron on flipping the start/finish lines at ISM Raceway:
+Driver William Byron on the season finale being at Phoenix Raceway: